spalmer69/SPIRV/README.md

 # SPIRV
-A MSBuild Build Customization which adds support for LunarG **glslc** compiler producing SPIR-V
+A MSBuild Build Customization which adds support for Google **glslc** compiler producing SPIR-V, the one included with the LunarG Vulkan SDK.

 Beats using the Custom Build Tool!